Brad Pitt and Angelina Jolie Back To Business And Pleasure

 Brad Pitt and Angelina Jolie: The Women Behind Their Quarrel, And Other Factors That Split Them

-Angelina Jolie and Brad Pitt have given back so much but then, Forbes reports that the couple has earned a combined total of $555 million since 2004.
+Angelina Jolie and Brad Pitt have given back so much, but then Forbes reported that the couple has earned a combined total of $555 million since 2004.
 Each will retain money made prior to the wedding two years ago.
 Money is hardly the issue in this divorce except as it relates to the children.
 Custody is the major point of contention.

 With Brad Pitt and Angelina Jolie’s six children ranging in age from 8 to 15, there is a lot to consider.
 Hopefully, though the matter will be settled soon.